kylecartier/python-programs/README.md

-These files are specifically python programs.
+These files are explicitly python programs.

 These Python programs are based on the following: